 What do you look for in foster parents?

-In order to provide the love and support needed for the children we serve, DePaul looks for the following qualities in foster parents:
+More than anything, foster parents need to be able to create a healing environment in their home to provide the love and support needed for the children and teenagers we serve to heal from past abuse/neglect.
+DePaul looks for the following qualities in foster parents:

 - A love of children and teens

 - Ability to adapt their parenting skills.

 - A sense of humor